sdsu-comp526/fall25/_sources/lectures/module8-6_careers.md

   * Fluid and structural mechanics for safe, reliable, efficient flight (includes partnerships with the Federal Aviation Administration (FAA))
   * Materials science and engineering (overlapping scope with industry)

+### Private companies that "feel" like a National Lab (or closely collaborate with federal agencies)
+* [General Atomics](https://www.ga.com/about/): GA is the principal private sector participant in thermonuclear fusion research through its internationally recognized DIII-D and inertial confinement programs for the US Department of Energy, among other things (e.g., unmanned aircrafts, radars, tc)

 ### Examples of lab/agency-led software

 * HPC Middleware (MPI implementations, resource managers)